-At 30 December 1981 Dr. Jacques Evrard, orthopaedic surgeon in Hôpital Cochin in Paris wrote a letter to several orthopaedic surgeons in Europe.
-It was a short letter with the text in French as well in English:
+On 30th December 1981, Dr. Jacques Evrard, orthopedic surgeon in Hôpital Cochin in Paris and involved in the treatment of orthopedic infections, wrote a letter to several orthopaedic surgeons in Europe.
+It was a short letter with the text in French as well as in English:

 It has been my belief for the past several years, especially after the SICOT congress, that orthopaedic surgeons interested in osteo-articular infection should be associated.
 We would thus be able to exchange our ideas more easily, group communications on this subject and discuss them among ourselves.

 A more ambitious program could even be envisioned: perform teamwork studies, meet once or twice a year, keep an updated bibliography and even think about a periodical publication.